henryle-n/Web-Scraping-Challenge/README.md

 * Open and run **application.py**.

 ## 5. Summary
-* All data was successfully loaded into MongoDB, no significant issue occurs while scrapping.
+* All data was successfully loaded into MongoDB.
+No significant issue occurs while web-scrapping.
 * Pending on internet connection, several websites took a very long time to load or not loading at all.
 This caused errors or missing data as the website has not yet done redering & loading.
 Delay time was added to multiple places in program to allow browser to catch up.
 * Many nested **"if-elif-else"** were used to patch up issues associated with slow or invalid website to ensure application processed without hiccup.
 A better way to do it is utilized **"try / error"** block to lean codes and improve working speed.